scottmuc/dinner-for-one/README.markdown

 saying that those helpers aren't useful, it's just when you're trying to treat the vagrant instances like any other IAAS provided server, I find it better to use the same scripts for everything.

+## Convergence

+Now the two servers are setup for convergence.
+Simply run the following:

+    script/converge server1.vagrant
+    script/converge server2.vagrant

+Now when you ssh into them, you should see the motd changes.